emmgfx/viciana.me/content/posts/2025-08-23-use-polymorphism-to-ditch-legacybehavior-nextjs.md

 </Link>
 ```

-They wanted to simplify, but they made it actually worse in some scenarios because you need even one more prop.
-If you use [styled components](https://styled-components.com/), if you are using another libraries, or you have your custom components.
-You're getting in troubles.
+They wanted to simplify, but they made it actually worse in some scenarios because you needed even one more prop.
+If you were using [styled components](https://styled-components.com/), if you were using another libraries, or you have your custom components.
+You were getting into trouble.

 The legacyBehavior prop was intended as a transition thing, like: we allow you to upgrade to Next.js 13, but keep in mind that this behavior should change.

-On further releases, a warning about the `legacyBehavior` prop was marked as deprecated, and now with the release of Next 16 it would dissappear completely.
+In further releases, a warning about the `legacyBehavior` prop was marked as deprecated, and now with the release of Next 16 it will disappear completely.
 Hope you have updated everything in your codebase.

 Then... what's the solution with our code?